 Whether traveling to China or advising clients here in the United States, Epstein Becker Green is deeply committed to developing relationships of trust and confidence with businesses based, and companies doing business, in China and helping them to safely navigate the U.S. legal landscape.

-The principal China Initiative Team Members, who are supported by their colleagues in Epstein Becker Green's seven core practices, are:
+The principal China Initiative Team Members, who are supported by their colleagues in Epstein Becker Green's five national practices, are:

 Dean L. Silverberg